smilingrumia/pixiv-extraction/README.md

   And some part of Ugoira(10-20% maybe?)  are made as VFR,
   pixivi-extraction can handle VFR, thanks to mp4fpsmod!

+### Play ugoira on smartphone?
+  Install mpv player
+  Open mpv -> Settings -> Advanced ->  Edit mpv.conf -> type "loop" -> SAVE
+  copy ugoira to smartphone and play.

+### Want to DL all art of the artist, but lazy to click all of them?
+  A lazy solution was done, see .otp/pageToUrl.js
+  (not sure how to do ‘cat dllist | xargs ./extraction’ on windows)

 ### Art filename
 By default, the art will be saved like ```art-title_001.jpg```, and if already exist, will be ```art-title(art-id)_001.jpg```